jaykay12/tech/_posts/2020-9-15-java-jdbc.md

    ```

 ### Storing & Retrieving Images

-   - By the help of PreparedStatement we can retrieve and store the image in the database.
+   - Using `PreparedStatement` image can be stores & retrieved from the database.

-   - _setBinaryStream()_ method of PreparedStatement is used to set Binary information.
+   - _setBinaryStream()_ : Used to set Binary information.

-   - _getBlob()_ method of PreparedStatement is used to get Binary information, it returns the instance of Blob.
-Calling _getBytes()_ method on the blob object, we get array of binary information which can be written into the image file.
+   - _getBlob()_ : Used to get Binary information, it returns the instance of Blob.

+   - Calling _getBytes()_ method on the blob object, provides array of binary information which can be written into the image file.

    `SQL`
    ```sql